fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/debate-experiment-with-ai.md

 After defining the rules and topic, the most important part was evaluating the outputs in an unbiased way.
 For this, I thought scoring could be done based on the following skills:

-- conceptual clarity
+- Conceptual Clarity
-- logical consistency
+- Logical Consistency
-- strength of arguments
+- Strength of Arguments
-- quality of counterarguments
+- Quality of Counterarguments
-- practical realism
+- Practical Realism
-- summarization and inference
+- Summarization and Inference

 There would be a winner based on the total score across these six categories.